jungcom/Upool/README.md

 Describe any difficulties encountered while building the app.

 Handling the server database is somewhat tricky in terms of retrieving, updating, adding, and deleting data.

+Handling push notifications with Firebase Cloud functions is challenging, because the cloud functions have to be written in node.js

 ## License